RickLeinecker/SeeShellsv2/README.md

 The goal of SeeShell is to assist digital forensics investigators in their course of actions and provide more information that can be used as evidence in a court of law.

 In addition to the timeline, SeeShells provides exporting:
- - a CSV of all ShelBag information parsed.
+ - CSV of all ShelBag information parsed.
- - an HTML representation of the timeline
+ - HTML representation of the timeline
+ - PDF for formal forensics reporting

  SeeShells operates on both running machines (live) and registry hive files (offline).